chrispepper1989/rust_if_branch_benchmark/README.md

 ### Using averages

-This time I didnt time the whole loop and instead timed the inside of the loop and took averages.
-Of course the numbers were so small, I had to add an inner loop so i didn't just get "0" as an answer.
+Clearly annoyed that the "basic dumb test" above didnt prove me right, this time I didn't time the whole loop and instead timed the inside of the loop and took averages.
+Of course the numbers were so small, I had to add an inner loop so i didn't just get "0" as an answer:

 ```
 get_drinking_message_via_if average of 0.0000374ms
 get_drinking_message_via_logical took  0.0000520ms